God, Our Mother

 Mom is facing death with such bravery.
 She was told this morning she has days to live.
-They’ve placed her on a BiPAP breathing machine to conserve her energy until the last traveling child can make it to see her.
+They've placed her on a BiPAP breathing machine to conserve her energy until the last traveling child can make it to see her.
 She wants just a few hours with each of us to say goodbye.
 To tell us she loves us.
-To hear her grandkids laugh.
+To hear her grandchildren laugh.

 My whole life I've known of God as a Father.
 An omnipotent being such as God can be difficult to describe, so we use our language the best we can.
 Following in the footsteps of early Christian's, we've all collectively decided to use the Father metaphor.
 It works well enough, it helps us connect on an deeper level without having a physical body next to us to talk to.

 I recently listened to an episode of The Liturgists podcast where they explored the idea of using Mother as the word to describe God.
-It felt very odd to me at first but the more I looked at the qualities of God that I might tend to describe as feminine, it seemed to make more sense.
+It felt very odd to me at first but the more I looked at the qualities of God that I might tend to describe as feminine, it seemed to make perfect sense.

 There are a few lines from a poem read on that podcast by Allison Woodard: